-Classified Em nployees and Non-Faculty Coaches serving as Head Coaches Must be approved by the principal, director of schools, and/or school board each year.
-Must be submitted by the principal to TSSAA each year.
-Must successfully complete the NFHS "Fundamentals of Coaching" and "First Aid, Health, & Safety for Coaches" courses prior to his/her employment.
-Classified Em ployees and Non-Faculty Coaches serving as Assistant Coaches Must be approved by the principal, director of schools, and/or school board each year.
-Must be submitted by the principal to TSSAA each year.
-Must successfully complete the NFHS "Fundamentals of Coaching" and "First Aid, Health, & Safety for Coaches" courses prior to his/her employment. who are currer ators (five or more years of teaching experience) & Full-Time Certified Teachers (those ntly teaching a minimum of 100 school days) are not considered non-faculty.
-These we no other requirements.
-These individuals must be submitted by the principal to TSSAA Middle Schoo ol Non-Faculty Coaches Must be approved by the principal, director of schools, and/or school board each year.
-Must be submitted by the principal to TMSAA each year.
-Must successfully complete the NFHS "Fundamentals of Coaching" and "First Aid, Health, & Safety for Coaches" courses prior to his/her employment.
+Classified Emplo oyees and Non-Faculty Coaches serving as Head Coaches Mı ust be approved by the principal, director of schools, and/or school board each year. ust be submitted by the principal to TSSAA each year. ust successfully complete the NFHS "Fundamentals of Coaching" and "First Aid, ealth, & Safety for Coaches" courses prior to his/her employment.
+Classified Emplo oyees and Non-Faculty Coaches serving as Assistant Coaches Mu ust be approved by the principal, director of schools, and/or school board each year. ust be submitted by the principal to TSSAA each year. ust successfully complete the NFHS "Fundamentals of Coaching" and "First Aid, ealth, & Safety for Coaches" courses prior to his/her employment. who are currently ors (five or more years of teaching experience) & Full-Time Certified Teachers (those reaching a minimum of 100 school days) are not considered non-faculty.
+These no other requirements.
+These individuals must be submitted by the principal to r.
+Middle School N Ion-Faculty Coaches Mı ust be approved by the principal, director of schools, and/or school board each year. ust be submitted by the principal to TMSAA each year. ust successfully complete the NFHS "Fundamentals of Coaching" and "First Aid, ealth, & Safety for Coaches" courses prior to his/her employment.

-\Coaches who have successfully completed the ASEP Coaches Education Course AND the TSSAA Online Coaches Training Session prior to May 15, 2013, will not be required to take the NFHS courses.
+Coaches who have successfully completed the ASEP Coaches Education Course AND the TSSAA Online Coaches Training Session prior to May 15, 2013, will not be required to take the NFHS courses.

-2018-19 GENERAL OFFICIAL'S INFORMATION
+2023-24 GENERAL OFFICIAL'S INFORMATION